 - MPhil, Political Thought and Intellectual History, University of Cambridge (2011)

 - MSc, Historical Theology, School of Divinity, University of Edinburgh (2010)

 - BA, English and History, Brigham Young University (2009)

-Other interests include cultural and religious identity politics during the early Republic and American antebellum period.
+Other research interests include cultural and religious identity politics during the early Republic and American antebellum period.
 I have written and presented on Benjamin Franklin, the Transcendentalist movement, early Mormon theology and ritual, and the controversial minister Theodore Parker’s challenge to traditional Christian boundaries, among other topics.
 Most of my scholarship focuses on the interactions between religious thought and cultural environment(s), as well as the relationship between Christian affiliation and American citizenship.

 My condensed C.V. is found here.